input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 </center>

-**N.B.** We can note that even with the use of ASICs, with a speed up of 3x to 10x, Φalanx would still add a significant term and reduce the cost amplification to still acceptable levels.
+**N.B.** We can note that even with the use of ASICs, with a speed up of 3x to 10x, Phalanx would still add a significant term and reduce the cost amplification to still acceptable levels.

 <div align="center">
 <img src="./image/grinding_depth_scenarios_cost_praos_vs_full_phalanx_scenarios.png" alt="Cost of Grinding Attacks: Praos vs Phalanx Scenarios"/>